 School transport subsidy

 The purpose of the school transport subsidy is to provide compensation for the daily cost of travelling to and from school.
 You can receive school transport subsidy mainly for public transport or dedicated school transport.
 If neither of those options is available to you, you can receive school transport subsidy for self-arranged transport, for instance your own car.

 Travel distance and costs

 The travel distance is the shortest trip by car between home and school.
 If the travel distance is less than 10 kilometres, you cannot get school transport subsidy even if by bus it would be longer than that.
 Internet route planners are used in calculating the distance between home and school.

-- You attend upper secondary school.
+- you attend a general upper secondary school

-- You attend upper secondary school in an adult student or night programme and you are completing the upper secondary school curriculum in conjunction with a basic vocational qualification.
+- you attend upper secondary school in an adult student or night programme and you are completing the upper secondary school curriculum in conjunction with a basic vocational qualification

 No eligibility in certain situations